husseinmozannar/SOQAL/README.md

 Credit: This work draws inspiration from [DrQA](https://github.com/facebookresearch/DrQA).

 ## Platform
-Tested for Python 3.6 on Windows 8 and 10.
+Tested for Python 3.6 on Windows 8,10 and Linux.
+Most commands are written assuming Windows.

 ## Installing SOQAL
-Create a new virtual environment (you need to install virtualenv if you want) and activate it:
+(for Windows) Create a new virtual environment (you need to install virtualenv if you want) and activate it:
 ```shell
 virtualenv venv
 venv\Scripts\activate